zefengw/mobilenetplus/instructions/instructions.md

   - Service plan creation
   - Service plan updates
   - Service plan deletion
-- Ensure automatic translation updates following database changes
+- Ensure automatic translation updates following changes to the database
 - Apply same real-time updates for accessories

+## 6. Spin the Wheel Feature
+- Add a feature where the user can spin the wheel and get a random discount on a product of their choice.